Padouca Indians

 Etienne Veniard de Bourgmont

-In 1724, French explorer Etienne Veniard de Bourgmont made an extensive journey across Kansas Territory, from the village of the Kanza Indians on the Missouri River, near the present city of Atchison, to the village of the Padoucas at the source of Smoky Hill River.
+In 1724, French explorer Etienne Veniard de Bourgmont made an extensive journey across Kansas Territory, from the village of the Kanza Indians on the Missouri River, near the present city of Atchison, to the village of the Padoucas at the source of the Smoky Hill River.
 He said the Padouca had fixed villages with large houses and that they planted crops.

 Du Pratz, in his “History of Louisiana,” published in 1757, gave the following account of the customs of this ancient tribe, which he stated was taken from the journal of M. De Bourgmont: